Welcome to the Dickerson Lab

 In conjunction with a number of collaborators, in 2007 and 2008 Dr. Dickerson founded the MGH Frontotemporal Dementia Unit, Primary Progressive Aphasia Program, and Posterior Cortical Atrophy Program.
 The MGH FTD Unit aims to develop better knowledge about and diagnosis and treatment of all forms of FTD and related focal dementia syndromes.
 The PPA Program aims to better understand and treat primary progressive aphasia syndromes using existing technologies (including speech therapy) and by developing new diagnostic and treatment technologies.
 The PCA Program aims to better differentiate focal syndromes involving parietal and parieto-occipital dysfunction from other disorders for early diagnosis, and to better understand these disorders with the ultimate goal of improving treatment options.

 Further details on projects in all of these areas are presented in the "Research" pages.
 "People" contains information on members of our research team.
-The "Tools" pages describe the tools and technology we use, some of which are uniquely available through the Martinos Center for Biomedical Imaging, the MGH Gerontology Research Unit, the Massachusetts Alzheimer's Disease Research Center, and the MGH Center for Morphometric Analysis, with which our lab is affiliated.
+The "Tools" pages describe the tools and technology we use, some of which are uniquely available through the Martinos Center for Biomedical Imaging, the MGH Gerontology Research Unit, the Massachusetts Alzheimer's Disease Research Center, the Nuclear Medicine and Molecular Imaging program, and the MGH Center for Morphometric Analysis, with which our lab is affiliated.
 Scientific and clinical manuscripts are listed in "Publications."
-The "NAND group" (Neuroimaging of Aging and Neurodegenerative Diseases) is a collaborative group of investigators with whom we work very closely on many joint projects.
 "How to participate" describes opportunities for participants of all types, including research subjects (we are currently recruiting), collaborators/students, and donors.
 The "MCI wiki" is an internal resource of our group's collective knowledge.

 Our research is generously funded by the National Institute on Aging, National Institute of Neurological Disorders and Stroke, National Institute of Mental Health, and the Alzheimer's Association, as well as generous private donors.